 There are two investment options to choose from in the Grenada citizenship by investment program.

-The National Transformation Fund (NTF) was established alongside the Citizenship by Investment Programme in 2013 to assist in boosting Grenada’s economy as well as secure the nation’s resilience, market diversity, and prosperity.
-The main applicant must donate a minimum of USD$150,000 to the NTF, or $200,000 for a family of up to four members.
-An extra donation of US$25,000 is required for each additional dependent.
-The National Transformation Fund fees are listed in the respective table below.
+The Grenada National Transformation Fund (NTF) was established alongside the Citizenship by Investment Programme in 2013 to assist in boosting Grenada’s economy as well as secure the nation’s resilience, market diversity, and prosperity.
+The main citizenship applicant must donate a minimum of USD$150,000 to the Grenada NTF, or $200,000 for a family of up to four members.
+An extra donation of US$25,000 to Grenada is required for each additional dependent.
+The Grenada National Transformation Fund fees are listed in the respective table below.

 There are two options available to applicants who wish to go through the Grenada citizenship by residency option via real estate investment:

-Option 1: An independent investment in a government approved project at a minimum value of USD$350,000
+Option 1: An independent investment in a Grenada government approved project at a minimum value of USD$350,000

-Condition of investment: The respective investment must be held for at least five years if the buyer wishes to become an economic citizen of Grenada.
+Condition of investment: The respective investment in Grenada must be held for at least five years if the buyer wishes to acquire citizenship of Grenada.

 Due diligence fees: